SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    -> println(possibleString!) // requires an exclamation mark to access its value
    <- An optional string.
    ---
-   -> let assumedString: String! = "An implicitly-unwrapped optional string."
+   -> let assumedString: String! = "An implicitly unwrapped optional string."
    << // assumedString : String! = String!(<unprintable value>)
    -> println(assumedString)  // no exclamation mark is needed to access its value
-   <- An implicitly-unwrapped optional string.
+   <- An implicitly unwrapped optional string.

-You can think of an implicitly-unwrapped optional as giving permission for the optional to be unwrapped automatically whenever it is used.
+You can think of an implicitly unwrapped optional as giving permission for the optional to be unwrapped automatically whenever it is used.
 Rather than placing an exclamation mark after the optional's name each time you use it, you place an exclamation mark after the optional's type when you declare it.

 .. note::

-   If you try and access an implicitly-unwrapped optional when it does not contain a value, you will trigger an unrecoverable runtime error.
+   If you try and access an implicitly unwrapped optional when it does not contain a value, you will trigger an unrecoverable runtime error.
    This is exactly the same as if you place an exclamation mark after a normal optional that does not contain a value.

-You can still treat an implicitly-unwrapped optional like a normal optional, to check if it contains a value:
+You can still treat an implicitly unwrapped optional like a normal optional, to check if it contains a value:

 .. testcode:: implicitlyUnwrappedOptionals